 Netflix: Strategic Dysfunction or 21st-Century Strategic Transparency fueled by citizen regulators?

 The tale has been told about Netflix and its surprise announcement of rate hikes (see Brian Stelter’s summary, Netflix, in Reversal, Will Keep Its Services Together, from his Media Decode blog at The New York Times), its equally unexpected move to disconnect the Netflix streaming business from its DVD-by-mail business and today, its quick move to assure customers and investors that it would be keeping its services connected through a single account.

-All of these machinations would seems to put Netflix CEO Reed Hastings in the hot seat, but does he really deserve that?
+All of these machinations would seem to put Netflix CEO Reed Hastings in the hot seat, but does he really deserve that?
 Most strategy happens behind the scenes, in rooms where customers are not allowed.
-Hell, most employees aren’t allow either.
-Executives take data, combine it with vision and, after appropriate outside facilitation, argument and rumination, they assert strategy.
-Outside of those rooms strategy is usually not up for negotiation.
-Regular employees get charged with execution and customers get left with staying with a company, or moving on.
+Hell, most employees aren’t allowed either.
+Executives take data, combine it with vision, and, after appropriate outside facilitation, argument and rumination, they assert strategy.
+Outside of those rooms, strategy is usually not up for negotiation.
+Regular employees get charged with execution, and customers get left with staying with a company or moving on.